EdDataScienceEES/tutorial-ellencrombie/index.md

 > Tooltips just refer to the little box that appears and provides extra infromation when you hover over data points in plotly graphs.

-You should also notice that you can now zoom, pan and edit how you see see tooltips on this graph, for example you can now 'compare data on hover' this displays multiple tooltips at once.
+You should also notice that you can now zoom and pan within the plot, as well as edit how you see see tooltips on this graph, for example you can now 'compare data on hover' this displays multiple tooltips at once.
 When this is enabled, all data points that share the same x or y coordinate (depending on the plot's layout) display their tooltips simultaneously.
 This comparison provides additional context by letting you see how multiple points relate to each other.

 `hovermode = "x unified"`: Displays tooltips for all points with the same x-coordinate.